rtdip/core/docs/sdk/queries/functions.md

 [Metadata](../code-reference/query/metadata.md) queries provide contextual information for time series measurements and include information such as names, descriptions and units of measure.

 !!! note "Note"
-    </b>RTDIP are continuously adding more to this list so check back regularly!<br />
+    </b>RTDIP are continuously adding more to this list so check back regularly.<br />

 ## Query Examples